rajvipulraj401/React/React_notes/REACT_Full_Course/React_small_projects/6-todo-app-version-3/README.md

 - Allow users to add a new todo item by entering its name and selecting a due date.
 - Upon pressing the "Add" button, a new row should be added with the entered name and due date.
 - After adding, clear the input fields.
+- Make another component called message.jsx and show the messsage that "Enjoy your day".
+- Implement delete button functionality
+Make a function in `app component` to handle delete button click and it will receive `todoName` as the parameter (which will also be a key)
+ Then using `filter method` do the deletion in array .

 #### Implementation Steps: